-Lots of fabulous pumpkin breakfast recipes for you to try.
+Looking for a healthy way to start the day?
+You’re in luck with these fabulous pumpkin breakfast recipes for you to try.
 Who would have thought that pumpkin could be such a wonderful breakfast food?

 Pumpkin has a low glycemic load, which basically means that the carbohydrates in it are good for you and keep you full for longer.
-It's full of fibre, and there is new research suggesting that pumpkin has anti-diabetic properties.
+It’s full of fiber and there is new research suggesting that pumpkin has anti-diabetic properties.

 So getting some pumpkin into your day first thing in the morning has to be a good thing.